It doesn’t matter who I talk to, one common theme runs through everyone… STRESS!

 Sales people are dealing with stress from business, home, finances, you name it, there is some sort of stress people are experiencing.

 In addition to the talk about stress, people are frequently trying to find ways to alleviate their perceived stress through exercise or meditation.
 However, one thing I feel most people avoid, is actually getting to the root cause of the problem.

-For me, that root problem is the gap between what people are expecting versus what actually happened, or in other words the reality.
+For me, that root problem is the gap between people’s business expectations versus what actually happens.

 - The best way to deal with this, in my opinion, is to look at the whole picture.
 What has actually happened?

 - What are you thinking *might* happen?

 - Are you assuming that a business deal is going to end horribly, even though you have NO proof of that?

 - What can you do to help alleviate some of the stress from the perceived negative situation?

 I want to remind you that as entrepreneurs, we’ve signed up for these 24/7 sales careers.
 One of the most important things is to just jump in and work towards your goals and dreams, even if you don’t know what the outcome is going to be.

 Frequently, the individuals that I speak with tell me they haven’t finished this program, or the work tied to the program, and that they don’t want to get started or take any risks until they’ve taken the time to complete that course work.
 I think they believe that if they finish the course work, the stress that comes with taking a scary leap in business will go away, but I can assure you that it does not.